 6. Relaxing on the Beaches of the Maldives

 The Maldives is the ultimate place to unwind.
-I spent my vacation in a villa sitting right over the water, with clear blue waters all around and bright coral reefs down below.
+I spent my vacation in a villa that sat right over the water.
+Clear blue waters surrounded me.
+Bright coral reefs lay down below.

-I spent hours snorkeling, swimming next to schools of rainbow-colored fish.
+I spent hours snorkeling.
+I swam next to schools of rainbow-colored fish.
 Each day, I ate plates of fresh seafood.
-At night, I would lie on my deck and stare up at the stars.
-It was so quiet and calm, I felt totally at peace.
+At night, I lay on my deck and stared up at the stars.
+It was so quiet and calm.
+I felt totally at peace.

-The islands move at a slower speed, which was just what I needed.
-After months of running around doing a million things, it was a welcome change to just stop and enjoy the moment.
+The islands move at a slower pace.
+That was just what I needed.
+After months of running around doing a million things, it was a welcome change.
+I could just stop and enjoy the moment.
 Days there melt away.
-You wake up when you want, eat when you are hungry, and spend the time doing whatever feels right.
-Forget schedules and to-do lists, it is about enjoying the simple things.
+You wake up when you want.
+You eat when you are hungry.
+You spend time doing whatever feels right.
+Forget schedules and to-do lists.
+It is about enjoying the simple things.

 The overwater villas are something special.
-Waking up and walking right outside to see the ocean is something you will not soon forget.
-The sound of the waves is like a built-in sound machine, and the views are postcards come to life.
+You wake up and walk right outside to see the ocean.
+It is something you will not soon forget.
+The sound of the waves acts like a built-in sound machine.
+The views are postcards come to life.

 The sea life alone is worth the trip.
-Being able to get close to so many different kinds of fish and coral is like swimming in an aquarium, except it is the real thing.
-The reefs are full of life and color, and the water is so clear you can see everything.
+You can get close to so many different kinds of fish and coral.
+It is like swimming in an aquarium, except it is the real thing.
+The reefs are full of life and color.
+The water is so clear you can see everything.

 Eating fresh seafood every day was another high point.
 The fish is caught right there, so it does not get any fresher.
 Grilled, fried, or raw, it was all delicious.
 Eating dinner as the sun goes down, with the sound of the water nearby, is an experience you will not forget.